erizov/Professor/semester_08/lecture_48_documentation/version_control_docs/univer.en.md

 ## Algorithm Definition

-Version Control Docs is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Version Control Documentation is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Version Control Docs is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Version Control Documentation works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science